Andrea-Rowland/regex-tutorial/Develop/gist-template.md

-# Title (replace with your title)

-Regex Tutorial for Matching an Email
+# Regex Tutorial for Matching an Email

 ## Summary

 This tutorial explains how to use a regular expression (a.k.a. regex) to match emails.
 This is helpful for when you need to validate whether an email matches.
 The regex code being explained is:
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

 ## Table of Contents